tig/Premise/PremiseLib/README.md

 The **Premise WebClient .NET Client Library** makes it easy to build .NET apps that talk to Premise.
 It supports the entire [Premise WebClient Protocol](https://github.com/tig/Premise/blob/master/Premise%20Protocol%20Docs.md) including subscriptions so polling is not needed.
 See README.md in that project for more details.

-The client is written in C# 4.5 (Visual Studio 2012) and makes heavy use of two features that may or may not be portable to other platforms: `dynamic` and `async / await`.
+The client is written in C# 4.5 (Visual Studio 2012) and makes heavy use of one feature that may or may not be portable to other platforms: `async / await`.
 I intend to make this library work on ASP.NET, Windows Phone, Windows 8, Android (Xamarin), and iOS (Xamarin).
-So far it has only been used in a console app.
+So far it has only been used in a console app and on Windows 8/WinRT.

 ### Example Usage
 This example illustrates connecting to a device (a light in my home office).
 It shows subscribing to both the `Brightness` properties and shows setting properties.